Currently Dominicans for Justice and Peace has two open projects in the Philippines:

 c) Dominican students can share their stories and learn from each other

-e) Climate change awareness is mainstreamed in Dominican schools and institutions across the country
+e) Climate change awareness and human right awareness is mainstreamed in Dominican schools and institutions in the Philippines

 In Geneva: Benedict Rimando, email@example.com, +41767195340